 Figure 6.
-Pritchard (2018) DEQ trend analysis of reference stream temperature data using a Seasonal Kendall trend analysis (Hirsch and Slack, 1984).
-Since the dataset began on July 1 for many of the earlier years of survey, for this project, the seven day average daily maximum stream temperature is described as the first date in the rolling period (Note: If more than one day of data is missing or did not meet DEQ criteria, the entire month was removed from the analysis (however, that did not affect the analysis for the 7DAM stream temperature used in this paper).
+Pritchard and Doak (2019) DEQ trend analysis of reference stream temperature data using a Seasonal Kendall trend analysis (Hirsch and Slack, 1984).
+Since the dataset began on July 1 for many of the earlier years of survey, for this project, the seven day average daily maximum stream temperature is described as the first date in the rolling period (Note: If more than one day of data is missing or did not meet DEQ criteria, the entire month was removed from the trend analysis (but not from the analysis for the 7DAM stream temperature).
 (Page 1 of 5)